Educational stage: Belarus

 In Belarus, education is guaranteed for everyone.
 Primary school lasts for 4 years, but some psycho-physically challenged children study for 5 years according to a special standard.
 Forms 1 to 9 are considered compulsory.
-After completing general basic school a person can study in a special establishment to get a job.
-To enter a higher educational establishment a person must complete general secondary school (all 11 forms) and pass three centralized tests.
+After completing general basic school, a person can study in a special establishment to get a job.
+To enter a higher educational establishment, a person must complete general secondary school (all 11 forms) and pass three centralised tests.